 - Most of the coastline here is part of the Pembrokeshire Coast National Park, and has everything from sandy family beaches to quiet secluded coves.
 In summer the main beaches are lifeguarded and boat trips operate to the offshore islands of Caldey, Skomer and Ramsey.

 - Carmarthenshire has a relatively short coastline, with Pembrey's 7½ mile long sandy beach easily being the best.
-Inland Carmarthenshire has some fine scenery but it is not good walking territory.
-Overall, the condition of public footpaths is probably the worst in the UK and walkers would be well advised to avoid this county.

-- The limestone peninsula of the Gower is an Area of Outstanding Natural Beauty, and has mostly sandy bays along its southern shore and long sandy surf beaches along its western coast.
-The roads tend to be narrow and winding and have not improved over the years, so congestion is inevitable during busy periods.
-The Gower is good walking territory and public footpaths here are exceptionally well maintained.
-Climbing and surfing are popular activities.

-- South Wales

-- The Vale of Glamorgan comprises the east of this region including the southernmost point in Wales, and the beaches are mostly rocky with some sandy bits and backed by unstable cliffs of blue lias.
-Inland the Vale is scenic and relatively flat, making it popular for walking and cycling.
-The counties of Bridgend and Port Talbot; the beaches here are sandy and backed mostly by low dunes.
-The sea water tends to be a muddy brown near Cardiff slowly becoming clearer towards the west.

-[No. 9] - Most of the coastline here is part of the Pembrokeshire Coast National Park, and has everything from sandy family beaches to quiet secluded coves.
-In summer the main beaches are lifeguarded and boat trips operate to the offshore islands of Caldey, Skomer and Ramsey.

-- Carmarthenshire has a relatively short coastline, with Pembrey's 7½ mile long sandy beach easily being the best.
-Inland Carmarthenshire has some fine scenery but it is not good walking territory.
-Overall, the condition of public footpaths is probably the worst in the UK and walkers would be well advised to avoid this county.
+Inland Carmarthenshire has some fine scenery, but its public footpaths are probably the worst in the UK.
+Walkers would be well advised to avoid this county.

 - The limestone peninsula of the Gower is an Area of Outstanding Natural Beauty, and has mostly sandy bays along its southern shore and long sandy surf beaches along its western coast.
 The roads tend to be narrow and winding and have not improved over the years, so congestion is inevitable during busy periods.
 The Gower is good walking territory and public footpaths here are exceptionally well maintained.
 Climbing and surfing are popular activities.

 - South Wales

 - The Vale of Glamorgan comprises the east of this region including the southernmost point in Wales, and the beaches are mostly rocky with some sandy bits and backed by unstable cliffs of blue lias.
 Inland the Vale is scenic and relatively flat, making it popular for walking and cycling.
 The counties of Bridgend and Port Talbot; the beaches here are sandy and backed mostly by low dunes.
 The sea water tends to be a muddy brown near Cardiff slowly becoming clearer towards the west.